s0rkin/hh_resume_updater/README.md

 - bump a single resume,
 - bump all resumes at once.

-OAuth 2.0 authorization is supported, and an Android client is emulated for proper API behavior.

 ### Main features

-- 🔐 OAuth 2.0 authorization through Android client
+- 🔐 authorization through Android client
 - 📝 List resumes
 - ⬆️ Bump individual resume or all resumes
 - 💾 Automatic token save and refresh